VioletZhang99/my_website/content/blogs/blog1.md

 I came from Xiamen, China, a beautiful small island with perfect climate.

 I graduated from Renmin University of China, with double bachelor degrees in English Langauge and Finance.
-Now, I am reading my Master in Analytics and Management in London Business School.
+Now, I am reading my Master in Analytics and Management at London Business School.

 During college, I have completed many projects and internships relatad to data anlaytics, which ignited my interest of a data-driven career.